 Taught in English and Chinese, the formal Hangzhou CIS curriculum makes maximum use of the resources of the city and environs to enhance students’ Chinese language proficiency and understanding of traditional and contemporary Chinese culture.

-Hangzhou CIS students enjoy a student-teacher ratio of 7:1 and a high degree of personal attention.
+Hangzhou CIS students enjoy a high degree of personal attention.

-Hangzhou CIS teachers have been specifically hired to ensure experience in and to commitment to international education and boarding school life.
+Hangzhou CIS teachers have been specifically hired to ensure experience in and commitment to international education and boarding school life.

 The curriculum has been developed within and is fully compatible with the framework of the interdisciplinary International Baccalaureate "Middle Years Programme" (IBMYP) that students experience in Hong Kong in Years 7-9 and with the ongoing Hong Kong CIS curriculum.